 - 4.2 When considering the location of extensions and whether new dwellings will fit into plots it is important to understand how the site will be serviced, what impact the orientation will have, for example in terms of solar gain or shade from retained trees, or how surface water run-off will be dealt with. - 4.3 The Council recognises that there is a need for new dwellings to be built to serve the needs of the town, and that because of the relatively tight Borough boundary around Ipswich not all of these new houses can be strategically planned for.
 Many of these new dwellings will involve unidentified infill, backland or severance sites, and these are known as 'windfall' sites.
 These developments need to be carefully managed in order to protect the character and amenity of the surrounding neighbourhood and the quality of life of its inhabitants.
-It is also important to ensure that new residential properties are appropriately located in terms of adjacent land uses, which may impact the long term amenity of future occupiers through noise or other disturbances. - 4.4 Windfall sites are potentially of great importance to biodiversity and perform corridor functions in the ecological network of the town, so any development in such areas should enhance biodiversity or at least result in no net loss of biodiversity or network function. - 4.5 In the case of small developments or infilling, the standards adopted should be consistent with the character of the area in which they are to be sited.
-Where more than one dwelling is proposed the Council will seek to ensure that each development comprises a suitable mix of dwelling sizes to properly contribute towards meeting housing needs. - 4.6 Good design is essential to ensure that areas, particularly where higher density development takes place, offer high environmental quality, including open and green spaces.
-Landscape considerations are an integral part of the design process and can make a positive contribution to environmental protection and improvement, for example to biodiversity, air quality and the protection of water resources. - 4.7 Trees can occupy a substantial part of a development site and because of their potential size can have a major influence on the planning and use of the site.
-Existing or planted trees of good quality and value can greatly enhance new development, however, trees can also be a constraint when incorrectly planted or maintained.12
+These sites are potentially of great importance to biodiversity and perform corridor functions in the ecological network of the town, so any development in such areas should enhance biodiversity or at least result in no net loss of biodiversity or network function. - 4.4 In the case of small developments or infilling, the standards adopted should be consistent with the character of the area in which they are to be sited.
+Where more than one dwelling is proposed the Council will seek to ensure that each development comprises a suitable mix of dwelling sizes to properly contribute towards meeting housing needs. - 4.5 Good design is essential to ensure that areas, particularly where higher density development takes place, offer high environmental quality, including open and green spaces.
+Landscape considerations are an integral part of the design process and can make a positive contribution to environmental protection and improvement, for example to biodiversity, air quality and the protection of water resources. - 4.6 Trees can occupy a substantial part of a development site and because of their potential size can have a major influence on the planning and use of the site.
+Existing or planted trees of good quality and value can greatly enhance new development, however, trees can also be a constraint. - 4.7 Layouts sited poorly in relation to retained trees, or the retention or planting of an inappropriate size or species may be resented by future occupiers and no amount of protection will ensure their retention and survival.
+To avoid such problems careful planning and expert advice is required from the outset.